craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Custom Weapon Mechanics.md

 A wielder of this weapon may use their Dex modifier in place of their Str modifier when making weapon attacks with this weapon, if they wish to do so.

 ### Quick
-A wielder of a quick weapon gains a +1 bonus to initiative scores while wielding this weapon, and, in the specific case of a tie in the initiative, a wielder gains an effective +2 to their Dex modifier during this comparison.
+A wielder of this weapon gains a +1 bonus to initiative scores while wielding this weapon, and, in the specific case of a tie in the initiative, a wielder gains an effective +2 to their Dex modifier during this comparison.

 ### Versatile (dX)
 This weapon can be held in two hands.
-The dice displayed in the parantheses directly after this tag display the Damage Dice when this weapon is wielded in two hands.
+The dice displayed in the parentheses directly after this tag display the Damage Dice when this weapon is wielded in two hands.

 Switching your blade-holding stance can be done as a free action on your turn so long as you have a free hand.